XinyuKang/MLE-Related/README.md

 **Decision tree** use entropy in their construction: in order to be as effective as possible in directing inputs down a series of conditions to a correct outcome, feature splits (conditions) with lower entropy (higher information gain) are placed higher on the tree.
 Placing the lowest-entropy condition at the top may assist split nodes below it in decreasing entropy.

+## Why do ensembles typically have higher scores than individual models?
+An ensemble is the combination of multiple models to create a single prediction.
+The key idea for making better predictions is that the models should make different errors.
+That way the errors of one model will be compensated by the right guesses of the other models and thus the score of the ensemble will be higher.

+We need diverse models for creating an ensemble.
+Diversity can be achieved by:

+- Using different ML algorithms.
+For example, you can combine logistic regression, k-nearest neighbors, and decision trees.
+- Using different subsets of the data for training.
+This is called **bagging**.
+- Giving a different weight to each of the samples of the training set.
+If this is done iteratively, weighting the samples according to the errors of the ensemble, it’s called **boosting**.

+Many winning solutions to data science competitions are ensembles.
+However, in real-life machine learning projects, engineers need to find a balance between execution time and accuracy.

+## Why do we need a validation set and test set?
+What is the difference between them?
+When training a model, we divide the available data into three separate sets:

+The training dataset is used for fitting the model’s parameters.
+However, the accuracy that we achieve on the training set is not reliable for predicting if the model will be accurate on new samples.

+The validation dataset is used to measure how well the model does on examples that weren’t part of the training dataset.
+The metrics computed on the validation data can be used to tune the hyperparameters of the model.
+However, every time we evaluate the validation data and we make decisions based on those scores, we are leaking information from the validation data into our model.
+The more evaluations, the more information is leaked.
+So we can end up overfitting to the validation data, and once again the validation score won’t be reliable for predicting the behaviour of the model in the real world.

+The test dataset is used to measure how well the model does on previously unseen examples.
+It should `only be used once we have tuned the parameters` using the validation set.

+So if we omit the test set and only use a validation set, the validation score won’t be a good estimate of the generalization of the model.

+## Implement non maximal suppression as efficiently as you can.
+Non-Maximum Suppression (NMS) is a technique used to eliminate multiple detections of the same object in a given image.
+To solve that first sort bounding boxes based on their scores(N LogN).
+Starting with the box with the highest score, remove boxes whose overlapping metric(IoU) is greater than a certain threshold.(N^2)

+To optimize this solution you can use special data structures to query for overlapping boxes such as R-tree or KD-tree.
+(N LogN)

+## What is an imbalanced dataset?
+Can you list some ways to deal with it?
+An imbalanced dataset is one that has different proportions of target categories.
+For example, a dataset with medical images where we have to detect some illness will typically have many more negative samples than positive samples—say, 98% of images are without the illness and 2% of images are with the illness.

+There are different options to deal with imbalanced datasets:

+Oversampling or undersampling.
+Instead of sampling with a uniform distribution from the training dataset, we can use other distributions so the model sees a more balanced dataset.
+Data augmentation.
+We can add data in the less frequent categories by modifying existing data in a controlled way.
+In the example dataset, we could flip the images with illnesses, or add noise to copies of the images in such a way that the illness remains visible.
+Using appropriate metrics.
+In the example dataset, if we had a model that always made negative predictions, it would achieve a precision of 98%.
+There are other metrics such as precision, recall, and F-score that describe the accuracy of the model better when using an imbalanced dataset.

+## Can you explain the differences between supervised, unsupervised, and reinforcement learning?
+In **supervised learning**, we train a model to `learn the relationship` between input data and output data.
+We need to have labeled data to be able to do supervised learning.

+With **unsupervised learning**, we only have unlabeled data.
+The model `learns a representation of the data`.
+Unsupervised learning is frequently used to initialize the parameters of the model when we have a lot of unlabeled data and a small fraction of labeled data.
+We first train an unsupervised model and, after that, we use the weights of the model to train a supervised model.

+In [**reinforcement learning**](https://www.geeksforgeeks.org/what-is-reinforcement-learning/), the model has some input data and a reward depending on the output of the model.
+The model learns a policy that maximizes the reward.
+After each action, the algorithm receives feedback that helps it determine whether the choice it made was correct, neutral or incorrect.
+It is a good technique to use for automated systems that have to make a lot of small decisions without human guidance.

 # Computer Vision
 ## [Given stride S and kernel sizes for each layer of a (1-dimensional) CNN, create a function to compute the receptive field of a particular node in the network.
 This is just finding how many input nodes actually connect through to a neuron in a CNN.](https://arxiv.org/pdf/1603.07285.pdf)
 1. **Padding**: the amount of pixels added to an image when it is being processed.